Graph Contrastive Learning with Cross-view Reconstruction: Experiments

-In this section, we conduct extra experiments on ogbg-molhiv dataset to evaluate the effectiveness of our design in ensuring the representation robustness under aggressive augmentation and perturbation.
-The results are shown in Figure~\ref{fig: aug}.
-In the left two subplots, we plot accuracy verses edge perturbation and attribute masking strengths, respectively.
-Specifically, we keep the GraphCL and our proposed ACDGCL under the same hyperparameter setting and set the $\lambda_{r}$ and $\lambda_{a}$ of ACDGCL as 5.0 and 0.5, respectively.
-From the results we can see that ACDGCL not only consistently outperforms GraphCL but also is less affected by larger augmentation strengths.
-Similar observation can be find in the right two subplots, where we compare our method with GASSL under different perturbation bounds and attack steps to demonstrate its robustness against adversarial attacks.
+In this section, we firstly conduct extra experiments on ogbg-molhiv dataset to evaluate the representation robustness under aggressive augmentation and perturbation.
+The results are shown in left two subplots of Figure~\ref{fig: aug}, we compare our method with GASSL under different perturbation bounds and attack steps to demonstrate its robustness against adversarial attacks.
 Since both our model and GASSL use GIN as the backbone network, we hereby add the performance of GIN as the compared baseline.
-Although aggressive adversarial attacks can largely deteriorate the performance, our proposed ACDGCL still achieves more robust performance than GASSL.
+Although aggressive adversarial attacks can largely deteriorate the performance, our proposed GraphCV still achieves more robust performance than GASSL.
+In the right two subplots, we analysis the model sensitivity of the two important hyper-parameters in our model, $\lambda_{r}$ and $\lambda_{a}$.
+The consistent superiority of different values over the initial point (i.e., $\lambda_{r}$, $\lambda_{a}=0$) prove the effectiveness of our design once again.
+We can also observe that the appropriate range of the two hyper-parameters are 5.0 to 10.0 and 0.0 to 0.5, respectively.
+Depend on the datasets size and attributes, the range can have some variance, we suggest to finetune the two hyper-parameters around 10.0 and 0.25 to find the appropriate values when adopting our model to a new datasets.
+More experiments and discussion about hyper-parameter sensitivity in provided in the Appendix \ref{sec: appendix_hyper}.
+Besides, we also conduct extra experiments to analyze the disentanglement of $\mathbf{z}^{p}$ and $\mathbf{z}^{c}$ in Appendix \ref{appendix: disentangle}.